teamniteo/pyramid-realworld-example-app/readme.md

 You can either install them manually, or use [Nix](https://nixos.org/nix) and [direnv](https://direnv.net/) to install them automatically (except Docker which you need to install manually).

 First ensure that you have [Docker](https://www.docker.com) installed on your system.
-Then,
+Then choose one option to install pre-requisites.

-## Option 1: Install manually
+## Option 1: Install pre-requisites manually

 - [python 3.9](https://www.python.org) (we recommend using [pyenv](https://github.com/pyenv/pyenv) for installing Python).
 - [poetry](https://github.com/python-poetry/poetry)
 - [node](https://nodejs.org) & [jq](https://github.com/stedolan/jq) (to run postman tests)

+Activate the virtual environment, then continue to Install RealWorld Example App.

 If you have any dependency related issue, check out `./shell.nix` for the specific version of dependencies.

-## Option 2: Install using Nix
+## Option 2: Install pre-requisites using Nix

 - Install the [Nix package manager](https://nixos.org/nix).
 - Install and configure [Direnv](https://direnv.net)
 - Run `direnv allow` in the project root.

+## Install and Run RealWorld Example App

 Docker should be running.
 Then you can run: